tvlad1234/pico-rv32ima/README.md

 - 128 kilobytes of 2-way set associative cache

 ## Requirements
-- a Raspberry Pi Pico (or other RP2040 board)
+- a Raspberry Pi Pico or Pico 2 (or other RP2040 or RP2350 boards)
 - an SD card
 - one or two 8 megabyte (64Mbit) SPI PSRAM chips (LY68L6400 and ESP-PSRAM64H are known to be working).
 - (optional, if using the VGA console) 3.3V level shifter for the PS/2 keyboard and a few resistors for the VGA interface.

-_This project overvolts and overclocks the RP2040!
+_This project overvolts and overclocks the microcontroller!
 Use at own risk!_

 ## How to use
+This project is meant to be used with the official Pi Pico VS Code extension.
 The configuration and pin mapping can be modified in the [rv32_config.h](pico-rv32ima/rv32_config.h) file.

 - The SD card operates in SPI mode, with the following default pinout: